All ANSP/TO and ITOs must have a

 Changes to the functional system or changes that affect the functional system will be assessed to decide if a review is required and actioned as follows:

-Changes to change management procedure or system will be reviewed and approved or rejected.
+Modifications to change management procedures will require prior approval, Modifications will be reviewed and approved or rejected.
 (Completed within 30 days of the receipt of the notification).

-Changes with severity levels 1 or 2, as defined in regulation 1035/2011 Annex II, will be subject to review.
+Changes with severity equating to levels 1 or 2, as defined in regulation 1035/2011 Annex II, will be subject to review. (i.e. where the risk assessment has indicated a significantly high severity level).

-For changes identified by the notifier as a change that does not require prior approval the CAA will assess the notified change and either:
+For changes that fall into the category of not requiring approval the CAA will record the notified change and take no further action.

 Where the certified air navigational service provider is also the aerodrome certificate holder, regulation 139/2014, regulation 2015/340 and the forthcoming regulation 2017/373 requires that there should only be one management system.